markembree/deblurring/README.md

 # deblurring

-# This repository contains supporting codes for the math modeling notes
+# This repository contains supporting codes for the math modeling notes:
-# on "Regularizing Ill-Posed Inverse Problems: Deblurring Barcodes"
+# "Regularizing Ill-Posed Inverse Problems: Deblurring Barcodes"
 # -- Mark Embree, May 2025